[As of June 1, 2021 the Family Pool outdoor swimming pool in Hiroshima city center is planned to open from July 1 until August 31, 2021]

 On week days outside of the school holidays

 - Further admission to be allowed depending on number of people leaving.

-Open from the beginning of July to the end of August, the Chuo Koen Family Pool is located next to the Green Arena prefectural gymnasium, Children’s Museum and Hannover Koen.
+Open from the beginning of July to the end of August, the Chuo Koen Family Pool is located next to the Green Arena Prefectural Gymnasium, Children’s Museum and Hanover Park.
 It can also be access from the Ota-gawa riverside.
-There are actually 3 pools; A 50 meter pool which is generally divided into two 25 meter sections and is 25m across (0.8-1.0m), a nagare pool which has a current that carries you along a 260m channel that loops around the park (1.1m), and shallow paddling pool (25-40cm) with a slide suitable for small children.
+There are actually 3 pools; A 50 meter swimming pool which is generally divided into two 25 meter sections and is 25m across (0.8-1.0m), a nagare pool which has a current that carries you along a 260m channel that loops around the park (1.1m), and shallow paddling pool (25-40cm) with a slide suitable for small children.

 This is not a place for serious swimming, and unless you get there right when the gates open (and even then there’s no guarantee) you are unlikely to be able to do laps.
 Those looking for a swim workout during the summer, should head to Ushita on the Astram Line to the excellent Big Wave 50m pool.

 The place can get extremely busy on Sundays and during the Obon vacation when it is packed with sunbathers and water babies, however, arrive early or late in the day and it generally isn’t too bad, and you avoid the brutal midday heat.
 Bring a music player to drown out the almost constant drone of the bored lifeguards telling kids the multitude of things they’re not allowed to do, through a megaphone mixed with the piped J-pop.

 The poolside areas offer a decent amount of shade, but again this can be at a premium at busy times.
 Much of the ground is covered with green astroturf, not very natural, but takes the edge off the roasting tiled sections.